greearb/lanforge-scripts/py-scripts/README.md

 5. Create and source a Python virtual environment (optional but **strongly suggested**)

-    We suggest Python's [builtin virtual environment tool](https://docs.python.org/3/tutorial/venv.html) for simplicity, although other tools with more configuration like [Anaconda](https://anaconda.org/) will work as well.
+    We suggest Python's [builtin virtual environment tool](https://docs.python.org/3/tutorial/venv.html) for simplicity, although other tools requiring more configuration like [Anaconda](https://anaconda.org/) will work as well.

     ```Bash
     # Create Python virtual environment named 'venv'